apache/sling-slingfeature-maven-plugin/README.md

                    <filesInclude/> <!-- optional include for local files, this can be specified more than once -->
                    <filesExclude/>  <!-- optional exclude for local files, this can be specified more than once -->
                    <includeArtifact/>       <!-- optional artifact for external features, this can be specified more than once -->
-                   <includeClassifier/>   <!-- optional classifier for local files or aggregates, this can be specified more than once -->
+                   <includeClassifier/>   <!-- optional classifier for aggregates, this can be specified more than once -->
                    <variablesOverrides>
                        <!-- Feature variables can be specified/overridden here -->
                        <https.port>8443</https.port>